w3c/svgwg/master/struct.md

 </ul>

 Note:
-Note that the <a class="html" href="https://html.spec.whatwg.org/multipage/semantics.html#the-base-element"><code>base</code></a> element will affect all URL values in the document, including e.g. paint server references or {{use}} element references.
+Note that the <a class="html" href="https://html.spec.whatwg.org/multipage/semantics.html#the-base-element"><code>base</code></a> element will affect all URL values in the document, including e.g. paint server references or <{use}> element references.
 However, when <a href="linking.html#processingURL-absolute">processing URL references</a>
 to identify a specific target element, the user agent must always compare the generated absolute URL against the current document base URL